 Summary

-Meditation increases dopamine levels in the brains of experienced meditators, but it’s unclear whether these effects also occur in those who are new to meditation.
+Meditation can increases dopamine levels in the brain, but it’s unclear whether these effects occur only in experienced meditators or also in those who are new to meditation.

-It’s generally recommended to limit sun exposure during peak hours, when ultraviolet radiation is the strongest — typically between 10 a.m. and 2 p.m. — and to apply sunscreen whenever the UV index is above 3 (55).
+That said, it’s important to get sunlight exposure in moderation.
+Limit it during peak hours when ultraviolet radiation is the strongest — typically between 10 a.m. and 2 p.m. — and apply sunscreen whenever the UV index is above 3 (37).

 Summary